markround/nkp-cluster-cleaner/docs/nkp.md

 ```

 > [!IMPORTANT]
-> The Grafana dashboard will be deployed to the Management Cluster local Grafana (accessed through viewing the cluster details/dashboards page), and not the fleet-wide global Grafana instance (accessed through the Global workspace/Centralized Monitoring & Alerts).
+> The Grafana dashboard will be deployed to the Management Cluster Grafana (accessed through viewing the cluster details/dashboards page), and not the fleet-wide global Grafana instance (accessed through the Global workspace/Centralized Monitoring & Alerts).

 ## Upgrading